ShimmerEngineering/ShimmerAndroidAPI/README.md

 # Changelog
+28 February 2020 (3.0.65Beta)
+- Fixed bug with Bluetooth Manager Example & Service Example where upon Bluetooth connection, SD logging devices would not show up as connected
+- Added getNumShimmersConnected to ConnectedShimmersListFragment

 9 July 2018 (3.0.64Beta)
 - Addition of FilesListActivity to display list of files for a folder.
 Files can be selected to be opened in an external application.
 An example of how to use the FilesListActivity can be found in Efficient Data Arrays Example.
 - Added option to log to CSV file in Logging & ShimmerService